Skip to main content

 How does the skill improvement system work?

 During play, mark skills when you attempt them (whether you succeed or fail).
 After each session, you can try to improve marked skills.
-Roll d100—if the result is higher than your current skill rating, you gain 1d10 skill points.
+Roll d100.
+If the result is higher than your current skill rating, you gain 1d10 skill points.
 This represents learning through experience, a core mechanic of Call of Cthulhu.

 What are the Characteristics in Call of Cthulhu 7e?